Point Loma, San Diego: Annual events

 The Day at the Docks festival each April highlights Point Loma's sport fishing industry.

 The Festa do Espirito Santo, or Feast of the Holy Spirit, is a religious festival put on by Point Loma's large Portuguese community.
 It has been staged annually since 1910 and is San Diego's oldest ethnic tradition.

 The Cabrillo Festival each October is a weekend-long commemoration of the landing of Juan Rodriguez Cabrillo in Point Loma in 1542.

 From June through September, nationally known musicians and comedians perform at an outdoor concert venue on Shelter Island.

 A free outdoor concert series features local musicians on five Friday evenings in a local park each summer.

 Every year since 1952, the St. Nicholas Home Tour has been held on the first Saturday in December.
 The tour typically includes 4 - 6 significant homes decorated for the holidays, and is accompanied by tea, cookies, and caroling.
 All but one of the tours has been hosted by All Souls' Episcopal Church.
 This is said to be the oldest home tour west of the Mississippi River.

 Point Loma is noted for neighborhood Christmas decorations.
 Several blocks of Garrison Street near Chatsworth are particularly well known for elaborate decorations.
 There is also a neighborhood-wide lighting of luminarias on Christmas Eve in the Plumosa Park area.
 On two Sundays in December there is a Parade of Lights, with brightly decorated boats sailing on the Bay to be viewed from the shoreline.

 Arts and entertainment

 Both Top Gun movies were shot at the New Point Loma Lighthouse and the sequel at Fort Rosecrans National Cemetery.

-A shipyard set in Patuxent, Maryland for The Hunt for Red October was filmed at Naval Base Point Loma.
+A shipyard set in Patuxent, Maryland, for The Hunt for Red October (1990) was filmed at Naval Base Point Loma.
+Werner Herzog filmed scenes for My Son, My Son, What Have Ye Done (2009) on the streets of Point Loma.
+Ken Davitian filmed some of his scenes for The Samuel Project (2018) at Shelter Island Cleaners and Alexandra Slade filmed one of her scenes for Friend of the World (2020) at Sunset Cliffs.
+Scenes from Antwone Fisher (2002) and Skid Marks (2007) were also filmed in Point Loma.